ibm-cloud-docs/hs-crypto/delete-keys.md

 1. [Log in to the {{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/login){: external}.
 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.
 3. From your {{site.data.keyword.cloud_notm}} resource list, select your provisioned instance of {{site.data.keyword.hscrypto}}.
-4. On the application details page, use the **Keys** table to browse the keys in your service.
+4. On the **Manage** page, use the **Keys** table to browse the keys in your service.
 5. Select the key that you want to delete and click the overflow (⋯) icon to open a list of options for the key.
-6. From the options menu, click **Delete key** and confirm the key deletion in the next screen.
+6. From the options menu, click **Delete key**, enter the key name to confirm the key to be deleted, and click **Delete key**.

 After you delete a key, the key transitions to the _Destroyed_ state.
-Keys in this state are no longer recoverable.
+Only imported keys in this state can be recovered.
 Metadata that is associated with the key, such as the key's deletion date, is kept in the {{site.data.keyword.hscrypto}} database.

 ## Deleting keys with the API
 {: #delete-keys-api}